 The boundaries between you and a therapist are in place to help you and them regarding ethical concerns.
 Mental health professionals are held by ethical standards through the American Psychological Association (APA) and are not allowed to judge or harm their clients.
 If you are concerned about sharing details about yourself, feel free to withhold personal information.
 Their job in the therapeutic relationship is to create a safe place, help you gain a deeper understanding of your mental health, and support you.
 You might consider changing counselors if you don't feel safe or respected.

-Stay up to date with the leading BetterHelp platform some people love for Phoenix, Oregon
+Stay up to date with BetterHelp, the leading therapist platform serving the population of Oregon

 To stay up to date with BetterHelp's initiatives through their social channels, you can follow them on Pinterest, LinkedIn, Instagram, Twitter, and Facebook.
 For mental health tips, check out the BetterHelp YouTube channel.